 Skill: Use the Properties of Addition and Subtraction to Solve Problems and Check Ccalculations

 In the primary grades, students make connections between operations through various activities.
-For example, they know the identity rule, that addition and subtraction are inverse operations and that addition is commutative.
-Over time, students develop their number sense and operations sense and gradually use them before performing operations.
-This practice, while often informal and mental, is still essential to understanding the relationships between numbers and between operations.
+For example, they learn about the identity rule, that addition and subtraction are inverse operations and that addition is commutative.
+Over time, students develop their number and operations sense and gradually use them before performing operations.
+This practice, while often informal and mental, is essential to understanding the relationships between numbers and between operations.

 It is not necessary for primary students to know the names of the properties.
-They just need to use them naturally to combine numbers.
+The goal is to get them to use them naturally to combine numbers.

-Students demonstrate their understanding of the properties of mathematical operations through specific objects or numbers and use manipulatives, drawings, words, or symbols to represent mathematical ideas and relationships.
+Students demonstrate their understanding of the properties of mathematical operations when they use concrete materials, drawings, words, or symbols to represent mathematical ideas and relationships.

 The properties of addition are:

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 33.

 Commutative Property

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
 19.

 Associative Property

 The associative property does not change the order of numbers in a numerical expression.
 However, associativity and commutativity can be combined to facilitate the evaluation of a numerical expression.
-To determine the value of the expression 19 + 27 + 11, we can determine the value of (19 + 11) + 27, because the 9 and the 1 are complementary and give a ten, so we can get the answer mentally, 30 + 27.
+To determine the value of the expression \(19 + 27 + 11\), we can determine the value of \((19 + 11) + 27\), because the 9 and the 1 are complementary and give a ten, so we can more easily compute mentally, as \(30 + 27\).
 By exposing students to a wide range of activities, the teacher can help them understand and use the different properties effectively.

 Important!

-Parentheses are used to ensure mathematical accuracy of the message.
-However, with 2nd graders, it is best to stick to less abstract ways of highlighting combinations; for example:
+Parentheses are used to ensure mathematical accuracy.
+However, with Grade 2 students, it is best to use less abstract ways of highlighting combinations; for example:

-Source : Guide d'enseignement efficace des mathématiques de la maternelle à la 2e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la maternelle à la 3e année, Modélisation et algèbre, Fascicule 2, Situations d'égalité, p.
 98.

 Identity Property

-Using the identity property, encourage students to propose conjectures such as, "If I add zero to a quantity (for example, \(5 + 0\)), that quantity stays the same and if I add any quantity to 0 (for example, \(0 + 5\)), I get the added quantity."
+When using the identity property, encourage students to propose conjectures such as, "If I add zero to a quantity (for example, \(5 + 0\)), that quantity stays the same and if I add any quantity to 0 (for example, \(0 + 5\)), I get the quantity that I added.

 By applying these conjectures to different numbers, students will be able to formulate a generalization that this property is true for all numbers.